-- Former SAC Capital Advisors portfolio manager, Mathew Martoma, against criminal and SEC allegations of insider trading.
+- Former SAC Capital Advisors portfolio manager, Mathew Martoma, against criminal and SEC allegations of insider trading in United States of America v.
+Mathew Martoma (S.D.N.Y.).
 Prosecutors alleged that Martoma participated in the largest-ever insider trading case, committing securities fraud by trading on shares of two pharmaceutical companies using non-public information, resulting in over $276 million in gains.

-- UniFirst Corporation in a multi-district litigation (MDL) involving hundreds of claims based on a meningitis outbreak caused by alleged criminal wrongdoing by the New England Compounding Center (“NECC”).
+- UniFirst Corporation in a multi-district litigation (MDL) involving hundreds of claims based on a meningitis outbreak caused by alleged criminal wrongdoing by the New England Compounding Center.

 - PM USA, Inc. in Haglund v.
 PM USA, Inc., a wrongful death action in Massachusetts state court.
 After a month-long trial, the jury returned a complete defense verdict.
 Mr. Braceras was recognized by Massachusetts Lawyers Weekly for "scor[ing] a big win."

 - Led numerous internal investigations involving the FCPA in Asia and India.

 Mr. Braceras was appointed by Massachusetts Governor Charlie Baker to be Vice Chairman of the Commonwealth’s Judicial Nominating Commission.
 He also served on the Judicial Nominating Commission chosen to help the Governor fill all seven seats on the Massachusetts Supreme Judicial Court.
 Mr. Braceras previously served on the board of directors of the U.S. District Court Criminal Justice Act (CJA) Panel.
 As a member of the CJA panel, he represents indigent defendants pro bono in federal criminal cases.